gbroques/gpt2-small-js/README.md

 [![LLM family tree](./llm-family-tree.jpg)](https://github.com/Mooler0410/LLMsPracticalGuide)

+GPT-2 is based on the transformer architecture introduced by [Attention Is All You Need](https://en.wikipedia.org/wiki/Attention_Is_All_You_Need) in 2017, and shares similar architecture to the wildly successful ChatGPT model.

-GPT-2 has similar architecture to the wildly successful ChatGPT model mainly differing in scale (of both parameter count and training dataset), and how they were trained.
+The main differences between GPT-2 and ChatGPT are scale (in terms of both parameter count and training dataset), and how they were trained.

 Anand claims understanding GPT-2 allows understanding 80% of state-of-the-art models.